 •4- Get the 3D view of your board.

-A Group of skilled engineers will deliver high quality courses for all of you from all around the world, under the name of Educational Engineering Team.
+A Team of skilled engineers seeking to deliver high quality engineering content including courses, articles, lessons and online support for all of engineering students from all around the world, under the name of Educational Engineering Team.

 ·A board member of the Microsoft .Net Club Team at Al-Azhar University.

 ·Founded EngPal Team (A team that makes workshops and courses with reduced cost to help students understand and develop their skills).